vla6/Blog_naics_nn/README.md

   * temp_path should point to a writeable directory on your system

 For more information on hardware requirements and package installation, see: https://github.com/vla6/Blog_gnn_naics?tab=readme-ov-file#blog_gnn_naics

+## Towards Data Science A Deeper Dive into Entity Embeddings with Stochastic Randomization

+See subfolder "\_A_embeddings" and its README.md